Want to increase the click-through rate to your site by 100%? Not a bad proposition right?

 This is a much more manual process but still effective: In your Search Console you can filter for ‘How to’ terms then sort by rank, like this:

-Manually searching through these terms we quickly found this featured snippet for BlueGlass:
+Manually searching through these terms we quickly found this featured snippet:

 You can see how this approach has worked much more effectively for us as opposed to the SEMrush approach above.